PawFV/UTILS--Img-Conversion/README.md

 ## Convert black background to transparent.

-I you can find this in this [branch](https://github.com/PawFV/UTILS--Img-Conversion/tree/feat/imagemagick), you'll need to have [imagemagick](https://imagemagick.org/script/download.php) installed in your system to make it work.
+You can find this feature in this [branch](https://github.com/PawFV/UTILS--Img-Conversion/tree/feat/imagemagick), you'll need to have [imagemagick](https://imagemagick.org/script/download.php) installed in your system to make it work.

 ## Example
 ![Code_hMRFmsGc3p](https://user-images.githubusercontent.com/44122984/168501649-b3c8e4c8-44f3-441d-b58e-f7d8f03c6cc8.gif)